 From the developer's point of view, such code "smells".
 It means that the code is hard to comprehend.
 Even now, when you look at the numbers

-1.25, you are most likely wondering: "What are these numbers?".
-And imagine what will happen in a month!
-And how will a new programmer understand him, who has not seen the code before?
-In our example, the context is restored due to proper naming, but in real life the code is much more complicated, and therefore it is often impossible to guess the meaning of numbers.
+1.25now, you might find yourself asking, "What are those numbers?"
+Imagine reading it in a month from now!
+How could a new programmer who hasn't seen the code before understand it?
+In our example, you can reconstruct the context through proper naming, but in real life, the code is much more complicated, and it is often impossible to guess the meaning of numbers.

-The way out is simple: it is enough to create variables with the correct names, how everything will fall into place.
+The solution is simple: create variables with the right names, and everything will fall into place.

-- Two new variables are separated from subsequent calculations by a blank line.
-These variables make sense without computations, so this separation is appropriate, it improves readability.
+- The two new variables are separated from the following computations by an empty line.
+These variables are meaningful even without a computation involved, which is why this separation is suitable here: it improves readability.

-- It came out well-named and structured code, but it is longer than the previous version.
-This is often the case, and this is normal, because the code should be readable.
+- The code is well named and structured, but it is longer than the previous version.
+It happens every so often and that's okay.
+The code must be readable.

-As you can see, these are magic numbers: it is not clear what 6 is and what 17.
-It is possible to guess if you know the history of the royal family: each new king inherits all the castles from their ancestors and builds a new castle - an exact copy of the parent.
+As you can see, these numbers are magical: it is not clear what 6 and 17 are.
+If you know the history of the royal family, you can guess: each new king inherits all his ancestors' castles and builds a new one, an exact copy of his parents'.

-Get rid of the magic numbers by creating new variables, and then display the text.
+Get rid of the magic numbers by creating new variables and print them.